Ana16sak/IPL-score-predictor/Readme.txt

+This model predicts a score of a given IPL team at the end of 6 overs

+the training data was used from https://cricsheet.org/

 I've used an ensemble model with a Random Forest and a Gradient boost Reggresor and trained on these features
 1. venue
 2. innings